 Our Board of Directors has adopted a formal process by which stockholders may communicate with the Board of Directors or any of its directors.
-Stockholders who wish to communicate with the Board of Directors may do so by sending written communications addressed to the Secretary of Kura Oncology, Inc., 3033 Science Park Road, Suite 220, San Diego, CA 92121.
+Stockholders who wish to communicate with the Board of Directors may do so by sending written communications addressed to the Secretary of Kura Oncology, Inc., 12730 High Bluff Drive, Suite 400, San Diego, CA 92130.
 Each communication must set forth: the name and address of the stockholder on whose behalf the communication is sent and the number of our shares that are owned beneficially by such stockholder as of the date of the communication.
-Each communication will be reviewed by our Secretary to determine whether it is appropriate for presentation to the Board of Directors or such director will be submitted to the Board of Directors or such director on a periodic basis.
+Each communication will be reviewed by our Secretary to determine whether it is appropriate for presentation to the Board of Directors or such director.
+Communications determined by our Secretary to be appropriate for presentation to the Board of Director will be submitted to the Board of Directors or such director on a periodic basis.